furkanssarri/weather-app/README.md

-# template
+# weather-app

-a template repo to have everything set up from the get-go
+a basic weather-app in conjunction with [the odin project](https://www.theodinproject.com/)'s javascript course.